Heartbreaking Footage Shows Man’s Death in Hands of Mental Health Team

 “This was not a social crisis intervention, this was the boys in blue showing up doing what the boys in blue do,” Daniels told The Daily Beast.

-“The incident involving Kevin Dizmang was investigated and turned over the 4th Judicial District Attorney’s Office for review,” wrote CSPD communications officer Robert Tornabene, directing questions to the district attorney’s office.
+“The incident involving Kevin Dizmang was investigated and turned over the 4th Judicial District Attorney’s Office for review,” wrote CSPD communications officer Robert Tornabene by email.

 In December, Fox 21 reported that CSPD officer Sean Reed and Colorado Springs Fire Department paramedic Nicholas Fischer were put on administrative leave pending investigation, but the departments did not immediately respond to questions about their employment status.